Joint Bayesian calibration and map-making for intensity mapping experiments: Statistical model

 It is important to note that while the Stokes $I$ and $V$ beams remain constant in celestial coordinates, the $Q$ and $U$ beams, which are not scalar fields, change as the antenna pointing changes.
 Therefore, the `$\ast$' in the above equation should not be understood as convolutions with constant beams, and careful definitions of the $Q$ and $U$ beams should be taken into account (see \cite{zhang:tel-04750721} for a detailed discussion).
 In this paper, we consider only the Stokes-$I$ sky for convenience, as this is sufficient to demonstrate the analysis framework we propose.
 Based on this, the polarisation cases can be extended directly, by adding three more components linearly to the model.

+For nuisance components such as ground spillover, it is not necessary to explicitly disentangle contributions from different polarisations.
+We simply assume that these components vary smoothly over time and model them independently for each receiver and TOD, using separate parameters.
+Therefore, although the spillover is intrinsically polarised and different polarimeters probe distinct temporal variations, explicit modelling of its intrinsic polarisation structure is not required since the contamination is fitted independently for each TOD (and thus for each receiver).

-Finally, we adopt a system temperature model that represents all components linearly: \be \ee where the celestial sky, $\boldsymbol{T}_{\rm cel}$, (consisting of all components stationary on the celestial sphere) is parameterised by its individual pixels. $\boldsymbol{T}_\text{el}$ can be modelled as a smooth function of elevation using e.g. a Legendre polynomial, while $\boldsymbol{T}_\text{rec}$ can be modelled with a smooth function of time.
+Finally, we adopt a system temperature model that represents all components linearly: \be \ee where the celestial sky, $\boldsymbol{T}_{\rm cel}$, (consisting of all components stationary on the celestial sphere) is parameterised by its individual pixels. $\boldsymbol{T}_\text{el}$ can be modelled as a smooth function of elevation using e.g., a Legendre polynomial, while $\boldsymbol{T}_\text{rec}$ can be modelled with a smooth function of time.
 If, depending on the scanning strategy, the elevation of the pointing centre is itself a smooth function of time, then the $\boldsymbol{T}_\text{el}$ sequence is also smooth with respect to time.
 Given these considerations, we can use a {single combined term -- modelled, for example, with a Legendre polynomial -- to represent the smooth time-dependent component, effectively capturing the combined contribution of $\boldsymbol{T}_\text{rec}$ and $\boldsymbol{T}_\text{el}$.
 In the final line of Eq.~(\ref{eq: system temp model}), we group the system temperature parameters into two components: $\boldsymbol{p}_{\rm cel}$, which contains the parameters common to all TOD sets, and $\boldsymbol{p}_{\rm loc}$, which captures the residual, independent parameters specific (or `local') to each TOD set.
+Less abstractly, celestial parameters describe the desired sky map and are therefore shared across all TOD sets, while local parameters (such as receiver temperature, and noise diode amplitude) are specific to each individual scan.

-\subsection{Model degeneracies and absolute calibration}
+\subsubsection{Model degeneracies and absolute calibration}

-In previous sections we have described our general data model, which makes optimal use of linear modelling.
-We now inspect possible model parameter degeneracies: \begin{enumerate} \item Large scale gain and flicker noise parameters
+In previous sections, we have described our general data model, which makes optimal use of linear modelling.
+We now inspect possible model parameter degeneracies: \begin{enumerate} \item Large-scale gain and flicker noise parameters

 \item Flux scale degeneracy between gain and system temperature.